-Do you like yoga, and do you also have a dog?
+Do you like yoga, and you also have a dog?
 Well, you have just fulfilled the two requirements to start a new experience called Dog Yoga.

 Dog yoga is a trend that has been around for almost 20 years.
-Dog yoga consists of bringing your canine friend to yoga class and do some poses together.
+Dog yoga consists of bringing your canine friend to your yoga class and do some poses together.
 Dog yoga is suitable for all levels of fitness and all types of dogs.
 Dog yoga can create a deep bond between you and your dog.

 Dog yoga may not be for everyone.
 Some people find small dogs are easier to handle and get them into doing poses.
 But, if you have a labrador, don’t be discouraged.
 You can also bring them into class and learn together how to do different yoga poses.
 Dog yoga can be a fun activity to know that you can practice at home and have fun together with your furry four-legged friend.

 What Is Yoga?

 Yoga is an ancient practice that originated in India 5000 years ago.
 Now, you can find it in every country in the world.